 and Toddlers that can easily be packed in the lunchbox.
 Or you know... in your adult bags!

-Made with No Refined Sugar, Gluten-Free, Vegan and packed the healthy ingredients, these peanut butter balls also make perfect workout snacks or treats to have on the go.
+Made with No Refined Sugar, Gluten-Free, Vegan just like my No Bake Peanut Butter Balls, these peanut butter balls make perfect workout snacks or healthy treats to have on the go.

 And bonus point: they don't need to be refrigerated, are made without a food processor and are energy balls without dates (aka no soaking time!).

 One of the thing I like the most about these energy snacks: they are Bliss Balls made with No Dates - so they do not need a long soaking time or require the use of a food processor!

 They are simply made with pantry essential ingredients most of us often already have in their kitchen.

 To make these Peanut Butter Bliss Balls, I used (scroll to recipe card for all quantities):

 - Rolled Oats: use certified Gluten-Free Oats if required